Upgrading To Windows 11 On An Unsupported Computer

 In Task Bar Behaviors:

-The USB flash drive and Windows laptop graphics in this posting were generated by ChatGPT with OpenAI’s GPT-4 model, as provided by Windows CoPilot.
+The USB flash drive, Windows laptop and steam-punk radio graphics in this posting were generated by ChatGPT with OpenAI’s GPT-4 model, as provided by Windows CoPilot.